ZongboXu/HFGI/README.md

 # HFGI
-Modelling high frequency guided infrasound
+Modelling high-frequency (>0.5 Hz) guided infrasound in the atmosphere